Volunteer with Turtles

 The southernmost part of mainland Greece, the bay of Lakonikos is an important nesting area for loggerhead sea turtles in the Mediterranean.
 Volunteers on this project record nesting activity and protect turtle nests from mammals and sea water.
 The area is rich in bird life and other flora and fauna.
 The research in this area has been running since 1983 and is one of the oldest conservation projects in the Mediterranean.
 Volunteers work in co-operation with the local authorities and the local community, promoting a model of sustainable development beneficial to the local economy.

-Usually there is no eligibility criteria but you might need to be physically in good condition, healthy and be enthusiastic for wildlife conservation.
+No previous experience is needed for most placements but you will need to be highly motivated and have an interest in conservation.
+You might need to be physically in good condition, healthy and be enthusiastic for wildlife conservation.
 You will need to also be adaptable and flexible when it comes to the working week.
 Also if you are participating in a non-English native speaking country you might want to learn words and phrases before departing even though most staff dealing with international staff will speak English.
 Please note sometimes these placements can be quite emotional if you actually see a slaughtered turtle so be aware of this.

 There are lots of options when it comes to places to stay, this usually includes shared housing, hostels, hotels and also local homestays which are our top recommendation for cultural integration.
 This will give you a sample of local life depending on where you are participating where you will live and eat with local people sampling the local food, drink and hospitality.
 If you apply with a international sending agency or a local organisation usually they will arrange somewhere to stay for you in advance where you will live with other people also working on the programs.